DanielRivni/DroneAutoLanding/README.md

-# DroneAutoLanding on a Moving Barcode
+# DroneAutoLanding on a Moving ArUco code

 Focuses on enabling the drone to land in front of a Aruco code, even if the Aruco code is moved (e.g., by a wire).
 The drone should adjust its landing position to align with the moving Aruco code.